57uff3r/aiohttp_rest_api/docs/quickstart.rst

         return respond_with_plaintext('Hello world')

-Just add `---` separator and wright your Swagger documentation in YAML format format right after it.
+Just add `- - -` separator and wright your Swagger documentation in YAML format right after it.